Anomaly Detection in Medical Imaging with Deep Perceptual Autoencoders: Experiments

 \subsection{Hyperparameters Tuning Analysis}

-Proposing to use a small and restricted set of anomalies aka validation set during model setup, we were interested how many anomaly types and how many anomaly examples are required.
-In Figure~\ref{fig:hyperparams} we showed dependence of the quality of anomaly detection on the number of anomaly examples and their variability in the validation set.
-The experiment shows that even small number abnormal samples (for example, 20) of one type of anomaly are enough, to reject ``bad'' hyperparameter configuration.
-In two considered experiments, having 20 examples of one type anormalities very enough to choose hyperparemeters witith 2\% quality of the best one.
+While proposing the use of a small and restricted set of anomalies during the model setup, we naturally asked exactly how many anomaly types and how many anomaly examples would be required.
+In Figure~\ref{fig:hyperparams}, we demonstrate the dependence of the quality of the anomaly detection on the number of anomaly examples and their variability in the validation set.
+The experiment shows that even a small number \yellow{of} abnormal samples (for example, 20) of \textit{one type} of anomaly is enough, to ``reject'' inferior hyperparameter configurations.
+In the two experiments considered, having 20 abnormal examples of the same type of abnormality (which is less than 0.5\% of the normal examples used in training) proved sufficient to select the hyperparameters within the 2\% \yellow{margin of the} optimal configuration.